chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 ***
 ### GSEA (web-based application)

-The application can be downloaded from https://www.gsea-msigdb.org/gsea/index.jsp [last accessed on 08 Oct 2024 09:42am], for which an account must be created.
+The application can be downloaded from https://www.gsea-msigdb.org/gsea/index.jsp [last accessed: 08 Oct 2024 09:42am], for which an account must be created.
 I performed the experiment on versions 4.2.2/4.2.3 (the exact version can be found on the corresponding screenshot).

 #### 1. Generation of inputs in *R* (folder `R/Optimisation_functions/GSEA_Web`)
 For the Pickrell and the Bottomly data set each, you will find the following three *R* scripts: